 38 Alice Street,

-Following the take over of Union Cinemas by Associated British Cinemas, a number of theatres planned and started by Union opened under the ABC control, including the Ritz Cinema in the northern town of Keighley which opened on 28th February 1938.
+Following the take over of Union Cinemas by Associated British Cinemas, a number of theatres planned and started by Union opened under the ABC control, including the Ritz Cinema in the West Yorkshire town of Keighley, which opened on 28th February 1938.

 It was renamed ABC on 30th July 1971 and showed its last film on 2nd February 1974, its end apparently hastened by the fuel crisis which crippled the UK at that time.

-Eventually it was converted to Bingo and remains in that mode to this day as a Gala Bingo Club.
-A false floor has been constructed at balcony level but above that the Ritz survives unaltered.
+Eventually it was converted to bingo becoming a Gala Bingo Club and remains in that mode from June 2018 as a Buzz Bingo Club.
+A false floor has been constructed at balcony level but above that the Ritz Cinema auditorium survives unaltered.
 Alice Street is a side road near to the town centre but just far enough off the beaten track - so the site has not yet proved attractive to developers.